 The second reason bison might be grain-finished or put in a feedlot is a simple matter of space and feed supply limitations.
 Bison prefer wide-open spaces with lots of room to roam.
 In a perfect world, the mainstay of their diet consists of native grasses and forbs.
 Unfortunately, we've got a finite supply of wide-open spaces and prairie grass here in North America.
 Eastern and many Midwestern bison producers do not have the luxury of 1,000-acre prairie pastures.
 Even in our region of the world on the Northern Plains, native prairie is becoming a rare commodity.
 Some Southern and Western bison producers might not have the luxury of reliable rainfall needed for adequate grassland growth and hay production.
 The remedy for all these conditions is often purchasing feed.

 We are fortunate to be situated in Central North Dakota, where rainfall is reliable, space is ample, and the prairie thrives (as long as it's not plowed under!).
 We can proudly say that our bison are 100% grass fed, all natural, and pasture raised.
 Our herd is found grazing in its natural habitat: the virgin North Dakota prairie, much like their ancestors did 200+ years ago.
-They are not given any antibiotics, supplements, preservatives, hormones, or injections of any sort.
+They are not given any antibiotics, supplements, preservatives, hormones, or injections of any sort, only supplemented with an alfalfa-grass mix in the dead of winter.
 Ultimately, you'd be hard-pressed to find a more authentic habitat for raising bison.

 Humane Harvest: Not just fuzzy feelings.